s1mp0l/s1mp0l/README.md

 ### Hi there 👋, my name is Ilya

 I am a Frontend/FullStack Developer with a passion for creating innovative and user-friendly web applications.
 My skills include proficiency in various web-development technologies such as HTML/CSS, JavaScript, TypeScript, React, Redux, Node.js, Express.js.
-I have also familiar with many other programming languages and technologies: C++, C#, Unity, Java, Spring, Python, Django and other.
+I am also familiar with many other programming languages and technologies including C++, C#, Unity, Java, Spring, Python, Django and other.
 I am always eager to learn new technologies and stay up-to-date with industry trends.
 I am a problem-solver at heart and strive to create elegant solutions for complex challenges.

 ## Languages and Technologies